routhusundeep/What-I-Learned/Distributed Systems/Paxos made simple.md

 [paper](https://github.com/papers-we-love/papers-we-love/blob/main/distributed_systems/paxos-made-simple.pdf)

-I was so excited to finally learn this legendary algorithm.
+I was so excited to finally learn this.
 Leslie Lamport is otherworldly.
 Highly recommend reading [understanding paxos](https://understandingpaxos.wordpress.com/) too to get a better intuition.

 Read the paper to see the proofs, I will only be taking notes on theorems and corollaries.